JamFox/quartz.jamfox.dev/content/Why Everyone Is Quitting Their Job To Play Call of Duty.md

 1:14:51 Beginning of discussion of Marx's and Kaczynski's thoughts about the failure of modern society. **Industrialization separate people from the value that they provide, both value to any group or personal achievement.
 Surrogate activities like gaming are an attempt to reclaim the lost real meaning.** Like dogs playing fetch, except humans with abstract thinking eventually realize the meaninglessness of it.

-1:18:54 Reforming the workers suffering under the current system is easier than reforming the system itself. **"We've spent so long building a system predicated on the assumption that there would always be an underclass of people to suffer for us that it has now become like a heroin addiction: any attempt to get clean would require the courage to go severe and prolonged withdrawals which if mismanaged could result in serious harm" ([[How inflation enriches politicians and the 1%]])**.
-The ruling class is of course against any change, as it currently benefits them greatly.
+1:18:54 Reforming the workers suffering under the current system is easier than reforming the system itself. **"We've spent so long building a system predicated on the assumption that there would always be an underclass of people to suffer for us that it has now become like a heroin addiction: any attempt to get clean would require the courage to go severe and prolonged withdrawals which if mismanaged could result in serious harm".
+The ruling class is of course against any change, as it currently benefits them greatly.**

 1:21:40 Marx's theory of alienation.
 Types of alienation: 1) worker from human nature; 2) fellow human beings; 3) worker from the act or producing; 4) worker from the product of his labor